JoANeS86/ML-on-Google-Cloud/notes.md

 In essence, this workflow ensures that ML models are not only developed efficiently but can be easily maintained, trusted, and integrated into real-world applications, with every step supported by **traceability** and **transparency**.

+**Data in the Enterprise**

+<ins>Vertex AI Feature Store</ins> is a fully managed solution that helps ML teams manage, share, and serve features efficiently.
+It solves common problems such as duplicate feature creation, operational dependency on Ops teams, training–serving skew, and difficulty serving features at low latency.

+By providing a centralized feature repository, Feature Store enables easy discovery, reuse, and permission management of features across teams.
+It supports both batch and real-time ingestion, low-latency online serving for real-time predictions, and high-throughput batch serving for training and batch predictions.
+Computing features once and reusing them for both training and serving improves consistency and reduces errors.

+Overall, Vertex AI Feature Store simplifies feature lifecycle management, reduces operational overhead, and helps ML teams scale reliably.

+<ins>Data Catalog</ins> catalogs metadata from Google Cloud data sources such as BigQuery datasets, tables, views, Pub/Sub topics, and other databases.
+It also supports custom data resources through APIs.
+Once data is cataloged, teams can enrich it with tags and metadata, making data easier to discover, understand, govern, and use efficiently across the organization.

+<ins>Dataplex</ins> is an intelligent data fabric that centrally manages, governs, and monitors data across lakes, warehouses, and marts without moving or duplicating it.
+It uses logical constructs—lakes, zones, and assets—to organize data by business and readiness while enforcing consistent security and governance.

+With built-in AI/ML data intelligence, Dataplex automatically harvests metadata, runs data quality checks, and makes data discoverable and usable across analytics tools like BigQuery, Spark, and Presto.
+It enables access to trusted, high-quality data at scale with flexibility in storage and analytics choices.

+<ins>Analytics Hub</ins> enables secure, governed sharing of data and analytics assets—such as BigQuery datasets and views—without copying data.
+It supports open, privacy-safe data ecosystems that include public, industry, commercial, and Google-provided exchanges.

+Analytics Hub defines three roles (publisher, exchange administrator, subscriber) and three components (publisher project, exchange, subscriber project).
+Publishers share datasets through curated exchanges, and subscribers link to them easily in their own projects.
+This approach reduces cost, improves data freshness, maintains governance, and makes cross-organization data sharing simple and scalable.